Whose Labor is Hidden in AI-Capitalism?

-Under AI-driven capitalism, human labor seems – across classes and contexts – to be gradually becoming extinct, although it is in fact undergoing deep transformations.
+Under AI-driven capitalism, labor seems – across classes and contexts – to be gradually becoming extinct, although it is in fact undergoing deep transformations.
 Thus, at the end of the day the task is to debunk the extinction myth and to inquire how it conceals the far-reaching restructuring of work.
 In other words, rather than buying into the myth of labor as a fading reality, it is necessary to tackle labor as a buried reality that needs to be excavated from beneath dominant narratives and power structures.
 The SILENT WORKS project is launching its intervention at this critical juncture.
 Encompassing an exhibition, a conference, and texts, the 2020 project will be curated by journalists/researchers Magdalena Taube and Krystian Woznicki and organized by Berliner Gazette in cooperation with Haus der Statistik – two Berlin-based initiatives working towards the commons by exploring the potential of hybrid forms of collective agency.

 The space is structured into inter-connected artwork clusters and blank clusters.